tbalaz/krypton/README.md

 LEVEL2-3
-login with krypton2 and password ROTTEN
+login with krypton3 and password CAESARISEASY